 - Various activities including archery, caving, watersports – see website for details

 From the biggest trampoline park in Wales to the largest indoor climbing wall in Wales!
-The summit centre is a top place to visit for any avid climbers visiting Merthyr, with over 120 indoor climbing routes on offer.
+The summit centre is a top place to visit in Merthyr for any avid climbers, with over 120 indoor climbing routes on offer.

 However, it’s not just experts that are welcome as the centre offers coaching sessions for all abilities and ages.
 All equipment is available to hire.